SilverGuild/SG_frontend/README.md

 - A simplified loading / landing page.
 - User profile view.
-- Character list for a user.
+- Character roster for a user.

+In progress:

+- **Interactive character sheet.** The create / view / edit routes (`/character`, `/character/[id]`, `/character/[id]/edit`) are scaffolded over one shared presentational sheet that toggles fields between read-only and editable.
+Character creation is being wired to the backend via the provider's `addCharacter` (POST) write path.

 Everything else is scaffolding or planned — see the roadmap.